jackbsteinberg/std-toast/study-group/Toast-Implementation-Studies.md

 ### Notable Features & Details

 #### Toast ID
-the `toast()` function returns an ID of the toast it creates, which can be used to act upon that toast.
+The `toast()` function returns an ID of the toast it creates, which can be used to act upon that toast.
 For instance, with the toast ID the toast can be used with `dismiss()`, `update()`, and `isActive()`.

 #### Mobile